 Exploration Tokens will always lead to Encounters or an Attack, both of which are covered a little later on.
-Growing Dread Exploration Token As noted above, one of the Exploration Tokens adds a Growing Dread card to the stack, in addition to being an Encounter.
-Clue Icons Many of the Exploration Tokens have Clue Icons on them, representing important bits of information that help the Heroes on their Mission.
+Growing Dread Exploration Token There is one Exploration Token that is particularly nasty, adding a Growing Dread card to the stack in addition to being an Encounter.
+Clue Icons ENCOUNTER Many of the Exploration Tokens have Clue Icons on them, representing important bits of information that help the Heroes on their Mission.
 Clue Icons have different meanings based on the particular Mission being played, as described in the Mission entry of the Adventure Book (some Missions do not use Clue Icons at all).
-DREAD ENCOUNTER Finding the Objective When the final Clue Icon needed is found (or whatever the particular Mission calls for is discovered), the Heroes have found their Objective!
+DREAD Finding the Objective When the final Clue Icon needed is found (or whatever the particular Mission calls for is discovered), the Heroes have found their Objective!
 This usually means that the Heroes ignore any Door Icons and Encounters/Attacks on the final Exploration Token (Note that the Growing Dread Exploration Token still adds a Growing Dread card).
 Instead, the Heroes have reached their goal and must face a final fight with a larger or meaner group of Enemies.
 In the Advanced Game, this comes in the form of an Epic Threat boss fight.
-In the introductory Mission, 'A Fistful of Dark Stone', it means fighting a High Threat card (Red) of Enemies.
-WINNING AND LOSING To Win a Mission, the Heroes must find the Objective and defeat any Enemies guarding it, as detailed in the particular Mission being played.
-For the basic 'A Fistful of Dark Stone' Mission, the Heroes simply need to find the Objective room at the second Clue Icon and defeat a High Threat card of Enemies.
-There are two main ways for the Heroes to Fail any Mission - if all of the Heroes are KO'd or if the Darkness Escapes the Mine.
-All Heroes KO'd If all of the Heroes are ever KO'd at the same time, the Mission immediately ends in failure.
+In the introductory Mission, 'Lost Contact', it means fighting a High Threat card (Red) of Enemies. winning and Losing To Win a Mission, the Heroes must find the Objective and defeat any Enemies guarding it, as detailed in the particular Mission being played.
+For the basic 'Lost Contact' Mission, the Heroes simply need to find the Objective room at the second Clue Icon and defeat a High Threat card of Enemies.
+There are two main ways for the Heroes to Fail any Mission - if all of the Heroes are KO'd or if the Darkness Escapes the Fortress.
+Heroes KO'd If all of the Heroes are ever KO'd at the same time, the Mission immediately ends in failure.
 The Heroes are considered to escape, but must all still roll for Injury/Madness.
-Darkness Escapes If the Darkness marker ever reaches the Mine Entrance space on the Depth Track, the Darkness escapes the Mine and lays waste to the countryside.
+Darkness Escapes If the Darkness marker ever reaches the Fortress Entrance space on the Depth Track, the Darkness escapes the fortress and lays waste to the countryside.
 The Mission is failed and the Heroes must head home in defeat.
 Running Away Sometimes things look pretty grim.
-If all of the Heroes agree (at least all those that are not yet KO'd), at the start of any turn, the Hero Party may elect to Flee from the Mine!
+If all of the Heroes agree (at least all those that are not yet KO'd), at the start of any turn, the Hero Party may elect to Flee from the Fortress!
 This must be done before anything else in the turn happens.
-All of the Heroes (including those that are KO'd) escape the Mine and the Mission is considered to have been failed.
+All of the Heroes (including those that are KO'd) escape the Fortress and the Mission is considered to have been failed.
 Any Heroes that were KO'd still need to roll for Injury/Madness.